gmag11/EnigmaIOT/readme.md

 ![Cypher Finished message format](https://github.com/gmag11/EnigmaIOT/raw/master/img/CypherFinished.png)

-After gateway has decoded correctly Key Exchange Finished message, it build a Cypher Finished message to let node check that key is correct.
+After gateway has decoded correctly Key Exchange Finished message, it builds a Cypher Finished message to let node check that key is correct.
 Gateway assigns node a NodeID.
 It is signaled as a 2 byte field.

 ### Sensor Data message